Gangotri

 Gangotri is a town and a Nagar Panchayat (municipality) in Uttarkashi district in the state of Uttarakhand, India.
 It is 99 km from Uttarkashi, the main district headquarter.
 It is a Hindu pilgrim town on the banks of the river Bhagirathi – the origin of the river Ganges.
 The town is located on the Greater Himalayan Range, at a height of 3100 m.
-According to popular Hindu legend, Goddess Ganga descended here when Lord Shiva released the mighty river from the locks of his hair.
+According to a popular Hindu legend, the goddess Ganga descended here when Shiva released the mighty river from the locks of his hair.